 The organizers of our event always try to bring something with and visitors will bring cakes in too.
 Don’t be afraid to ask people to help out in that way!
 This year Steve Prescott of Manx Native Trees not only brought in an apple tree for the raffle but a huge crate of salad greens he’d harvested from his polytunnel that morning.
 Many people had a nibble and I took home a bag to serve up at lunch the next day.

 12. There will always be leftover seeds!

 I hope these tips will be useful to you and that more Seed Swaps are organized in communities large and small right across the world!
-If you have any questions please leave them in the comments section below and also check out the video I made of how to organize a Seed Swap.
+If you have any questions please leave them in the comments section below and also check out the video below.